SynchronetBBS/sbbs/docs/SlyEdit_ReadMe.txt

 text editor.

-7. Ice-style Color Theme Settings
+6. Ice-style Color Theme Settings
 =================================
 The following options are valid for Ice-style theme files:
 ----------------------------------------------------------
-TextEditColor                     The color for the message text

 QuoteLineColor                    The color for quoted lines in the message

 BorderColor1                      The first color to use for borders